Post-no wave: Kansai no wave

 Kansai no wave was a regionalized extension of New York city no wave, and consisted of early Japanese punk and noise music artists centered around Osaka, Kobe, Kyoto and other parts of the Kansai region in the late 1970s and early 1980s.
 Artists included Aunt Sally, Inu, Ultra Bide members Hide and Jojo Hiroshige, and SS.
 The movement later influenced the development of the Japanoise scene.

 Chicago no wave

-Chicago no wave was a regionalized extension of New York city no wave, based in Chicago during the 1990s and 2000s, spearheaded by groups such as U.S. Maple, the Flying Luttenbachers, Scissor Girls and Brise-Glace.
+Chicago no wave was a music scene based in Chicago, Illinois during the early-to mid 1990s.
+The term was coined by Weasel Walter of the Flying Luttenbachers who began describing bands he played with as "Chicago no wave" in reference to New York City no wave.
+Other notable acts included Scissor Girls, U.S. Maple, and Brise-Glace.